top of page

 Sun Cream

 We are looking forward to spending as much time as possible outside this term and we are hoping the weather will continue to warm up!
 Even though it is still a little chilly, when the sun does come out it is very strong and we would ask that you send your child to playgroup with a named sun hat.
 We would also ask that you start applying sun lotion to your children before they come to playgroup in the mornings.
 As you can imagine we simply don’t have enough hands or time to apply lotion to every child so we would really appreciate your support.
-It is also a good idea to bring sun cream (clearly named) to playgroup with your child, so that if your child is staying on for an afternoon session or have been playing in the water and we feel we need to re-apply some more lotion we can do.
+We do have some sun lotion in the setting (Superdrug factor 50 for sensitive skin) so that we can top the children up during the afternoon sessions but if you have any concerns about this please do let us know.

 Could we please remind all parents/carers to bring spare clothes for your child.
 We do get very messy and wet at Rascals and will need to change the children at various times.
 It is also great practise for the children in preparation for school to get their own bag and to change their clothes.